-A search for the founding dean of Buffalo State College's School of Arts and Sciences is on.
+The search process is complete.
+Brian Cronk, Ph.D., has been appointed founding dean of Buffalo State College's School of Arts and Sciences.

-The search committee will review candidates and conduct interviews beginning in November 2020.
+The search committee reviewed candidates and conducted interviews beginning in November 2020.

 The School of Arts and Sciences Task Force's draft report includes the mission, vision, values, bylaws, and tenure and promotion procedures for the new school.

 All A&H and NSS faculty and staff had the opportunity to comment and provide anonymous feedback on the report via a survey.

 A number of smaller focus groups, selected by the department chairs from each school, discussed bylaws and the report in further detail.